 If you have only one drug conviction, and it was for carrying 30 grams or fewer of cannabis, you may be able to apply for a waiver of inadmissibility.
 The process is complicated, however, and it would help to reach out to an immigration lawyer.

-You cannot get a waiver of inadmissibility for all criminal convictions, however.
+You cannot get a waiver of inadmissibility for all criminal convictions.
 Applicants can only waive a few types of convictions.
 You cannot waive inadmissibility for murder, torture, and drug convictions.
 You can only get a waiver of inadmissibility for a drug conviction for drug possession of, at most, 30 grams of cannabis for personal use.

 You’ll have to file Form I-601 with the help of an immigration attorney.
 Form I-601 is the official application for a waiver of inadmissibility.
 When you apply for the waiver, you’ll have to prove that your U.S. citizen or green card holder sponsor will suffer extreme hardship if you can’t live and work in the United States.
-You’ll also have to prove that you have changed your behavior and that you will not harm anyone else if you get to stay in the United States.
-It is a very complicated process, and you’ll need an immigration lawyer’s help.
+You’ll also have to prove that you have changed your behavior and that you will not harm anyone else if you get to stay in the U.S. It is a very complicated process, and you’ll need an immigration lawyer’s help.

 If you apply for a green card from the United States, you can either file Form I-601 with the rest of your green card application or at your green card interview.
 If you are applying from abroad, you can only apply for the waiver at your green card interview.

 Every green card application also needs a police certificate with details of your criminal history.
 USCIS considers foreign and domestic criminal convictions when determining a foreign national’s eligibility for a green card.
-At your green card interview, USCIS can ask for details from your criminal record.
+At your green card interview, USCIS can ask for details about your criminal record.
 If there’s something on your record that you are unsure about, talking to a qualified immigration lawyer before submitting your application is key.

 You must truthfully and honestly answer every question in the green card application.
 Admitting to past criminal activity that may jeopardize your chances of getting your green card is understandably frightening, but committing another crime by lying on your application will disqualify you altogether.
 The last thing you want is any more immigration issues.

-If you’re applying from within the United States (called an adjustment of status), you will have to provide information about your criminal history on Form I-485, Application to Adjust Status.
-Similarly, if you’re applying from abroad (called consular processing), you will answer criminal history questions on Form DS-260, Immigrant Visa Application.
+If you’re applying from within the United States (called an adjustment of status), you will have to provide information about your criminal history on Form I-485: Application to Adjust Status.
+Similarly, if you’re applying from abroad (called consular processing), you will answer criminal history questions on Form DS-260: Immigrant Visa Application.

 While some crimes bar you from getting a green card, not every conviction in your record will have the same effect.
 You should provide accurate and complete information about these things on your application.
-If you have any criminal convictions on your record or in your background, it is crucial to talk to an immigration attorney about how to go about disclosing them.
+If you have any criminal convictions on your record or in your background, talk to an immigration attorney about how to go about disclosing them.
 Immigration attorneys will be able to provide you with legal insight and instructions about how to go about making your case for an immigrant visa.

 Sometimes, it’s not the green card applicant themself that has a criminal record but their sponsor.
 For many family-based green card applications, the spouse, parent, or child applying needs a sponsor.
 To sponsor a green card applicant, you must be a U.S. citizen or lawful permanent resident.

-It is ultimately up to U.S. Citizenship and Immigration Service’s (USCIS) discretion to decide whether you can sponsor a green card applicant.
+It is ultimately up to U.S. Citizenship and Immigration Service’s discretion to decide whether you can sponsor a green card applicant.
 Under immigration law, convictions involving offenses against minors disqualify you from sponsoring a green card application.

-Some of these offenses include:
+You can check out some more examples of disqualifying convictions in Section 204 of the Immigration Nationality Act.
 If you are unsure if you qualify to sponsor a green card application, check with an immigration lawyer.